 BOJ ft.
 Davido & Mr. Eazi – Abracadabra

-A Summer-themed bop which features the expert contributions of Davido and Mr. Eazi, Alté mainstay BOJ has assembled a super team and unlocked a timeless jam for the happier moments.
+A Summer-themed bop that features the expert contributions of Davido and Mr. Eazi, Alté mainstay BOJ has assembled a super team and unlocked a timeless jam for the happier moments.

 Victony – Space & Time

-Much of today's youth crave their privacy, as they eagerly sing on their songs.
-Victony's new record is an ethereal effort, situated in the dream pop excesses of artists brought up on Trap and other forms of emo sounds and art.
+Much of today's youth crave their privacy, as they eagerly sing their songs.
+Victony's new record is an ethereal effort, situated in the dream-pop excesses of artists brought up on Trap and other forms of emo sounds and art.